Protect Your Rights And Increase Your Chance Of Getting Paid

 A number of problems can arise when a Contractors Lien is filed against your property.
 You may have to pay twice for the same work.
 You may be unable to sell, mortgage or refinance your property.
 A foreclosure suit may be filed and the property sold by court order to satisfy the debt.
 If a mechanics Lien is filed against your property, Contact The Law Offices of Frederick A. Lurie and we can help determine if the Lien is valid and enforceable.

 These materials have been prepared for informational purposes and should not be considered legal advice or a legal opinion on any specific set of facts or circumstances.
 Receipt of this information does not create an attorney-client relationship.
-You should not act upon this information without seeking advice from a licensed attorney.
+You should not act upon this information without seeking advice from a licensed Chicago mechanics lien lawyer.
 Do not send confidential information until you speak with someone in our office.
 Communicating with this office (via e-mail links on this Web site or otherwise) does not create an attorney-client relationship.